Set up TLS (or SSL) inspection on Chrome devices

 Additional hosts to whitelist

-If you're using a Chrome device as a single-app kiosk or the Google Play Store on a Chrome device, you need to whitelist the additional hostnames below for SSL inspection to work correctly.
+If you're using a Chrome device as a single-app kiosk or the Google Play Store on a Chrome device, you need to whitelist the additional hostnames below for TLS inspection to work correctly.

 Hostname whitelist for single-app kiosk devices